standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Through the `Parent` keyword, CIMPL provides a mechanism for deriving a class from another class.
 The child class inherits all properties and constraints from the parent.
 The child class can then add additional properties and constraints.
 Additionally, maps are inherited alongside properties.
 At most one parent class can be specified.
 The `Parent` declaration is optional.

 There are restrictions on which classes can inherit from other classes.
-The rules can be summarized as _like inherits from like_ (noting that `Abstract` is an `Entry` that is non-instantiable):
+The rules can be summarized as _like inherits from like_:

 | Building Block| Can Inherit From |
 |----------|---------|